Technology

 src/app/

-├── page.tsx # Main page with infinite scroll logic
+├── page.tsx # Home page with links to demos

 ├── layout.tsx # Root layout